SatcherInstitute/health-equity-tracker/README.md

 The site should now be visible at `http://localhost:3000`.
 Any changes to source code will cause a live reload of the site.

+Note: you can also run `npm start` without a `.env.development` file.
+This will read environment variables from your terminal.

+Note: when new environment variables are added, be sure to update the `.env.example` file so developers can reference it for their own `.env.development` files.

 #### Available Overrides for local development

 Environment variables in `frontend/.env.development` can be tweaked as needed for local development.